 |Browser plugins:||Chrome, Firefox, Safari, Opera, Brave, Vivaldi, and Edge|

 This password manager is equipped with many features that make your life easier.
 Each time you log in to some account, it automatically adds it to the password vault – you won't have to go through each entry manually.
-It also uses optical character recognition to scan documents, ID cards, and bank cards.
-You won't have to type those out, either.
+It also uses optical character recognition to scan documents, ID cards, and credit cards.
+You won't have to type those out to put them on your digital wallet, either.

 There's support for biometric authentication, so you'll be able to log in with the FaceID.
 It also includes a safe password generator that creates not only unintelligible strings of characters.
 It also comes up with password phrases.